How to Build Shared Understanding with Example Mapping

 Thursday, November 14, 2019

 One of the primary responsibilities of business analysts, product owners, and all other product people is to build and maintain a shared understanding of the outcome your team seeks to deliver.
 Conversations are an effective way to build that shared understanding.

 You may find yourself wondering who should be included in those conversations, when do you have these conversations, what should you talk about, and how do you remember what you said?

-Join Kent McDonald as he introduces example mapping, a technique that helps you structure your conversations and build a shared understanding.
+You will be introduced to example mapping, a technique that helps you structure your conversations and build a shared understanding.